 Last week I wrote about encouraging children to flex their inventive muscles, and exercise their ability for creative and imaginative thought.

-My point regarding the inherent fear in spontaneous action or communication has been echoed this week in news that our young people are developing anxiety around the mere act of talking to one another.
+My point regarding the inherent fear in spontaneous action or communication has been echoed in the continuing observation that our young people are developing anxiety around the mere act of talking to one another.

 This article, discussing the value of incorporating performance into senior school, first appeared in Teach Secondary magazine.